JBSnippets/godot4-health/README.md

 [![Watch the video](https://github.com/JBSnippets/godot4-health/blob/main/assets/JBSnippets%20YT%20Thumbnail%203.png)](https://www.youtube.com/watch?v=CS524A5O90s)

 ## 📡 More Plugins!
-Head on over to my website at [https://plugins.jbsnippets.com](https://plugins.jbsnippets.com) to read more about this plugin and other plugins that I've been creating during my game development journey.
+Head on over to my website at [https://plugins.jbsnippets.com](https://plugins.jbsnippets.com) to read more about this plugin and other plugins that I've been creating during my game development journey in Godot.